-Opportunity zones (OZ) offer significant local, state, and federal incentives for the redevelopment of blighted areas.
+Opportunity zones (OZ) offer significant local, state, and federal incentives for the redevelopment of underdeveloped and blighted areas.
 OZs exist to better utilize several existing state statutes to further economic development, entrepreneurship and increases in private-sector-led investments through locally driven partnerships.
-Within certain geographic areas all over the state, these opportunities can be realized without the creation of new state programs or the appropriation of new state funds.
-Because the initiative relies on the innovative use of existing statutes, projects (and progress) can be realized quickly without bureaucratic delays.
-By fostering partnerships and adhering to a core principal of supporting "bottom-up, locally driven" projects, OZs will allow innovative, multifaceted policies, programs and projects to emerge quickly.
-The statutes include:
+By undertaking local redevelopment initiatives in these underdeveloped and blighted areas, local governments can obtain an OZ designation that offers significant Job Tax Credits for expanding businesses.
+Because the local initiatives rely on the innovative use of existing statutes, projects (and progress) can be realized quickly without bureaucratic delays.
+By fostering partnerships and adhering to a core principal of supporting "bottom-up, locally driven" projects, OZs will allow innovative, multi-faceted policies, programs and projects to emerge quickly.
+The local initiatives which, if enacted in areas of 15% or greater poverty, allow an Opportunity Zone designation include: